Return to Eden: United Kingdom

 Return to Eden was screened on ITV and was a huge ratings hit during the summer of 1986 (the three-part mini-series had been screened in September 1984).
 The 1986 UK transmission also ended with the original cliffhanger, as did the 1989 repeat screening.
 However, the newer ending was screened many years later when the series was repeated on UK satellite television, primarily the now defunct Granada Plus, which showed it twice.
 It was shown again in the UK in 2010 by the satellite channel CBS Drama, which showed both the original 1983 mini-series and immediately followed this with the 1986 sequel series which included the revised ending.

 India

 Return to Eden was remade in India as the 1988 film Khoon Bhari Maang.
 It starred Rekha and was directed and produced by Rakesh Roshan.
 The film was a critical as well as box office success.

+Indonesia

+Return to Eden was broadcast by TVRI between 1987 and 1988.
+This series subsequently inspired local Indonesian producers to produce television series of a similar genre.
+During that period, production houses in Indonesia were still hesitant to produce television series, while only one television station was in operation at the time, namely TVRI.